tjloe/coinstarr/README.md

 devtools::install_github("tjloe/coinstarr")

 # You may need to specify a personal access token
-devtools::install_github("tjloe/coinstarr", auth_token = "3544235425gyjhfg435245gv23"
+devtools::install_github("tjloe/coinstarr", auth_token = "3544235425gyjhfg435245gv23")
 ```

 ## Objective
-Coinstarr makes the best use of base R and existing packages to concisely analyze overtime data.
+Coinstarr uses base R and existing packages to concisely analyze overtime data.
 It was designed to reduce the amount of code required to generate a full report for several government agencies across fiscal years.

 ## Data
-Three specific types of datasets can be procesessed using coinstarr.
+Three specific types of datasets can be processed using `coinstarr`.
 1. The **vacancy** data lists each employment position in the DC government and indicates whether or not that position is filled at several points throughout the year.
+For example, the simulated sample data below are included in the package.
 ```
 head(jobs, 3)